OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ### Validation (Post-Start)

-The service startup process performs validation steps:
+`opennebula-fabricmanager` as a service startup process performs validation steps:

 **NVSwitch Detection:** the service scans for NVSwitch devices (Vendor: 10de, Devices: 22a3) and confirms the `vfio-pci driver is in use.
 These devices are automatically added to the `one-fabricmanager VM.
 If the devices have different IDs, add them into the configuration file on `/etc/onefabricmanager.conf` on the hosts nodes.